apache/spark/docs/ml-features.md

 ---
 layout: global
-title: Feature Extraction, Transformation, and Selection - SparkML
+title: Extracting, transforming and selecting features
-displayTitle: Features
+displayTitle: Extracting, transforming and selecting features
 ---

 This section covers algorithms for working with features, roughly divided into these groups: